 MotherBoard Extended Features – Select Enable IO APIC,

 Acceleration Hardware Virtualization – Select Enable VT-x/AMD-V

 If you can’t see Acceleration tab under system settings, it means hardware virtualization is not enabled on motherboard BIOS.
-This Mac OS X VMware image works only with hardware virtualization enabled computers on VirtualBox.
-If this is not available on your computer, then you can use same Mac OS X image with VMware Player 3 to run Leopard 10.5.5 on X 86 computers.
+This Mac OS X VMware image works only with hardware virtualization enabled computers.

 Allocate memory – Minimum 1GB

-4) Here we go; we are ready to start Mac on VirtualBox.
+4) Here we go; we are ready to start Mac 10.5 VM.
 Don’t start the virtual machine, because it will not work now.
 After configured following settings, close VirtualBox application completely and change the XML file.
-Add the string mentioned in below step.
+Add the string mentioned in the below step.

-5) VirtualBox creates and saves virtual machine’s configurations in a XML file.
-Normally location is user profile -> .Virtualbox -> machines -> machine name.
+5) VirtualBox creates and saves virtual machine’s configurations in an XML file.
+Normally location is user profile ->.Virtualbox -> machines -> machine name.